ANDREWAHN-UK/MS-one-more-turn/README.md

 I also had some issues with gaps appearing between images, with white space showing, which was not wanted.
 I solved this by using "no gutters" when constructing the rows and columns.

-Lastly, the images in the review pages were not displaying correctly on Tablets, namely the Kindle HDX and iPad, but not the iPad Pro.
+The images in the review pages were not displaying correctly on Tablets, namely the Kindle HDX and iPad, but not the iPad Pro.
 Experimenting revealed that "col-md-6" was causing images to take up only half the row, so removing it fixed this issue.

 Feedback from the initial submission indicated some issues with errant html commenting in the deployed code, alongside issues with viewports, especially on the iPad and Kindle formats.
 These have been resolved.
 There was an image in the crusader Kings 2 review that was causing problems on smaller viewports, setting the CSS here to max-width: 100% solved the problem.

-Further testing was done with friends and family, using fresh eyes to test the UX, most notably ease of navigation between pages, and visibility of text against coloured backgrounds.
+Further testing was done with friends and family, and by submitting the code for peer review on slack,using fresh eyes to test the UX, most notably ease of navigation between pages, and visibility of text against coloured backgrounds.

 Results of this testing led to the introduction of the aforementioned buttons and an introduction at the start of the Tabletop and Digital reviews sections.